Patient Privacy and Rights

-Treatment records, as defined by FERPA, includes individually identifiable information about you that is transmitted or maintained by Health Services, including demographic information, and includes information that is created or received by Health Services that relates to:
+PHI, as defined by HIPAA, includes individually identifiable information about you that is transmitted or maintained by Health Services, including demographic information, and includes information that is created or received by Health Services that relates to:

 - your past, present or future physical or mental health or condition;

 - the provision of health care services to you; or